BonsaiDen/JavaScript-Garden/doc/undefined.md

 ## `undefined` and `null`

-JavaScript has two distinct values for "nothing", the more useful of those two being `undefined`.
+JavaScript has two distinct values for `nothing`, the more useful of these two being `undefined`.

 ### The value `undefined`